 8.2 Mother Jones is Remembered in Song, Story and Theatre.

 Mother Jones is fondly remembered in so many songs associated with the mining communities in Appalachia America and in recent times in a growing number of songs in Ireland.
 Singers such as Nimrod Workman, a former miner, sang of Mother Jones’ Will, and spoke proudly of the toughness and radicalism of Mother Jones.
+In an interview in July 1973 with author Priscilla Long, Nimrod who knew Mother Jones insisted that George Jones was a union organiser who was killed in the mines.

 Sarah Ogan Gunning and Hazel Dickens from mining areas sang of the terrible working conditions and health problems such as black lung disease being experience by the families, friends and neighbours in the coalmines.